Liangqiong/liangqiong.github.io/_pages/about.md

 from imperfect medical data.

 ***RECENT NEWS***
+* 2024-02: We are organizing a special issue ["Artificial Intelligence Applications in Ophthalmology"](https://www.mdpi.com/journal/bioengineering/special_issues/LV7G016I1W) on Bioengineering Indexed by SCIE (IF 4.6), Scopus (CiteScore 4.2).
+Deadline for manuscript submissions: 31 July 2024.
 * 2024-02: Three papers accepted to IEEE CVPR 2024.
 * 2024-02: One paper accepted to IEEE Trans Geosci Remote Sens.
 2024.
 * 2023-12: One paper accepted to AAAI 2024.